 For each project you create you will be prompted to assign Creative Commons licenses separately to the metadata and images.
 When your data is downloaded, you will receive a notification of the download with the user’s contact information and objectives for using the data.
 The user will also be provided with the Creative Commons license assigned to your data.
 It is up to the data user and provider to ensure the data is appropriately attributed.

 If your data is used, WI will provide attribution as required by the Creative Commons license assigned to the data.
-Attribution may include using your organization name and logo.

 Creative Commons provides standardized licenses that make it easier for people to choose how their work is shared.
 For each project, data providers may choose to license data under Creative Commons licenses: